benfolsom/LW_integrator/docs/source/notebooks.rst

 ``examples/validation/integrator_testbed.ipynb``
     A slimmer UI focused on experimenting with the core solver directly.
 The notebook greys out configuration controls that are irrelevant for the selected simulation type and prints a JSON summary of the effective parameters so you can paste them into regression tests.
+Live initial-state readouts show the rider/driver γ factors and energies after every parameter tweak, and optional plots overlay legacy and modern ΔE curves or visualise their differences to make regressions obvious.

 ``examples/validation/conducting_aperture_test.ipynb`` (legacy)
     Archived exploratory notebook; useful when cross-checking the 35 MeV